kevzettler/kevzettler.github.com/_posts/2015-08-10-react_data_fetching_with_relay.md

 Relay has a few main selling points :

 * #####Declarative
-Also a selling point of React.
-Relay leverages a declaritive code style defintion for data dependencies, very similar view components are defined.
-A rereshing change from traditional impaerative data fetching APIs.
+Also a main feature of React.
+Relay leverages a declaritive code style defintion for data dependencies, very similar to how view components are defined.
+This is a rereshing change from traditional impaerative data fetching APIs.

 * #####Colocation
 Data dependency definitions live along side companion component definitions.
 Making it much easier to reason about what data a UI component requires to render.
-This makses reasnoing about a projects code base much easier. looking at a file that contains a react component definition and its immedtialy obvious what data it needs to function.
+This makes troubleshooting a projects code base much easier. looking at a file that contains a react component definition and its immedtialy obvious what data it needs to function.

 * #####Mutations
 Mutations enable an experince of seamless modifcation to data that a React view is subscribed to and populates those modifications to the data persistence layer.